gerelef/envyd/README.md

 This is done to ensure compatibility, in every case except the entire namespace drop from NVIDIA.
 This also helps reduce complexity in client code! `envyd` will call the version that is best for your GPU.

+Some NVIDIA parameters might also be ignored, for the aforementioned reasons.
+For example, `nvmlDeviceGetThermalSettings` does not need the `sensorIndex`; it'll just provide all sensor information that are present in the current library.

 When a parameter to an API is invalid, a detailed text will be provided.

 ### request template